remydeshayes/RL_DIAYN/README.md

 Final project for the Reinforcement Learning module at ENSAE Paris.
 Our project is based on the paper _Diversity Is All You Need_ by Benjamin Eysenbach, Abhishek Gupta, Julian Ibarz, Sergey Levine (2018)

+In the Reinforcement Learning (RL) paradigm one is interested in the study of agents and how they learn by trial and error.
+The fundamental idea is that rewarding or punishing an agent for its behavior makes it more likely to repeat it or discontinue it thereafter.
+Section 1 of our report - please have a look at it - introduces the standard RL problem and spotlights some of its associated issues before introducing a workaround to the most pressing one.
+Section 2 delves into the workaround and explore a corresponding method that we later implement1, namely Diversity Is All You Need (DIAYN).
+Finally, section 3 briefly lay out where DIAYN stands in the RL literature before wrapping up the project with a few conclusive remarks

 ## Installation
 ### Build the Docker container
 The code has been developped inside a Jupyter Lab Docker container allowing GPU access.
 The specific image is ``cschranz/gpu-jupyter:v1.3_cuda-10.1_ubuntu-18.04_python-only``.
 Please visit https://github.com/iot-salzburg/gpu-jupyter for further details.